+Loyola College is known for the excellence of its clinical intern- and externship programs.
 All students are required to successfully complete the program of clinical training.
-This will require a minimum of 400 practicum hours, with a requirement of one summer internship placement which may be taken the summer before formal coursework begins or during the summer between the first and second year of graduate work.
+This requires a minimum of 400 practicum hours, with a requirement of one summer internship placement generally taken during the summer between the first and second year of graduate work.

 Students are provided with supervised clinical experiences matched to their level of clinical expertise.
 Students begin their clinical practice experience within the Loyola College clinical settings and are supervised by the clinical/academic faculty.
 Student progress is reviewed each semester by the clinical faculty to assess readiness to advance to different types of clinical experiences.
-Students who do not adequately complete the clinical internship must repeat the internship until the clinical committee grants them approval for advancement.
-As students progress, they are placed in a variety of settings to provide a carefully controlled progression of difficulty.
+Students receive pass/fail grades during their clinical internship year as they rotate through different clinical sites.
+Students enroll in one or more of the following clinical courses each semester: